joshuasamuel123/EnergyNation/README.md

    → [![Risk Engines](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/joshuasamuel123/EnergyNation/blob/main/risk_engines/EnergyNation_Risk_Engine_Colab_v02.ipynb)
 3. **Review the data** — see `/data` and the data dictionary for field definitions and derived features.

-> If you encounter “file not found” errors, ensure the dataset path in notebooks/scripts matches your folder layout.

 ---

 ## Repository contents
-- `risk_engines/` — notebooks and scripts for the Bayesian scorecard and Cox model; outputs include Probability of Construction (≤ 3y) and a Priority Index.
+- `risk_engines/` — notebooks and scripts for the Bayesian scorecard and Cox model; outputs include Probability of Construction (≤ 3y), a Priority Index and Power Ranking
 - `data/` — cleaned MPI dataset, scored outputs, and `data_dictionary.md`.
-- `dashboard/` or `app/` — files for the interactive dashboard (if included for local development).
+- `dashboard/` or `app/` — files for the interactive dashboard.
 - `papers/` — articles on methodology and findings.
 - `README.md` — this document.